MaxMayoris/estacion-dulce-android/README.md

 ## 🔄 Version History

+- **v3.5** - Enhanced RecipeEditActivity with modal product selection, improved table height consistency across all fragments using ConstraintLayout, updated delete button styling, and optimized column labels for better mobile display
-- **v3.4** - Fixed shipment data loading when editing existing movements and investigated Firebase stability field metadata.
+- **v3.4** - Fixed shipment data loading when editing existing movements
 - **v3.3** - Enhanced PersonEditActivity with tabbed interface for information and movements, improved PersonFragment with phone columns for both clients and providers, added movement deletion validation to prevent orphaned records, implemented auto-configuration of movement types based on person type, and standardized deletion dialog text formatting
 - **v3.2** - Enhanced movement editing with date/time picker, improved quantity input validation (allows values > 0 with up to 3 decimals), and added dedicated tax section for purchases with automatic calculation and 21% default
 - **v3.1** - Fixed infinite loader issue in HomeActivity, standardized all save buttons to "GUARDAR" with consistent styling, and enlarged loader icon size